Extensions of the universal theta divisor: Stability conditions

 is a stability polytope $\mathcal{P}(d)$ that can be described as the relative interior of the convex hull of $(d(v_1)-1/2, d(v_2)+1/2)$ and $(d(v_1)+1/2, d(v_2)-1/2)$, and every stability polytope can be written as $\mathcal{P}(\vec{d})$ for a unique $\vec{d}$.

 \end{example}

-One property of the graph depicted in Figure~\ref{Figure: TwoVertexGraph} is that, for every nondegenerate stability parameter $\phi$, there is a unique $\phi$-stable multidegree.
-This is more generally true for loop-free circuit rank $0$ graphs: \begin{lemma} Let $\Gamma$ be a graph with loop-free circuit rank $0$ and $\phi \in V(\Gamma)$ a nondegenerate stability parameter.
-Then there exists a $\phi$-stable line bundle $F$.
-Furthermore, any two $\phi$-stable line bundles have the same multidegree. \end{lemma} \begin{proof} We first prove that any two $\phi$-stable line bundles have the same multidegree.
-Endow $\overline{\Gamma}$ with the structure of a rooted tree by arbitrarily picking a vertex $r_0 \in \operatorname{Vert}(\overline{\Gamma})$ as the root.
+One property of the curve whose dual graph is depicted in Figure~\ref{Figure: TwoVertexGraph} is that, for every nondegenerate stability parameter $\phi$, there is a unique $\phi$-stable multidegree.
+This is true more generally for treelike curves.
+This fact is a consequence of the more general result, proven in \cite[Theorem~7.7]{oda79} for degree $d=0$ and in \cite[Theorem~4.1]{melo12} for arbitrary $d$, that for an arbitrary nodal curve $C$ and a nondegenerate stability parameter $\phi$, the set of $\phi$-stable multidegrees of line bundles has cardinality equal to the complexity of the dual graph.
+Those results imply the following lemma, but we give a self-contained proof.

+\begin{lemma} Let $(C, p_1, \dots, p_n)$ be a stable curve, $\Gamma$ a spanning tree of the dual graph $\Gamma_{C}$, and $\phi \in V(\Gamma_C)$ a nondegenerate stability parameter.
+Then there exists a $\phi$-stable sheaf on $C$ that fails to be locally free at the nodes not in $\Gamma$.
+Furthermore, the multidegree of this sheaf is unique. \end{lemma} \begin{proof} Endow $\Gamma$ with the structure of a rooted tree by arbitrarily picking a vertex $r_0 \in \operatorname{Vert}(\Gamma)$ as the root.
 We prove the lemma by working one vertex at a time, starting with the leaves and ending with the root.
-Suppose $v_0 \in \operatorname{Vert}(\overline{\Gamma})$ is a vertex that is not the root $r_0$.
-Define $\Gamma_0 \subset \Gamma$ to be the induced subgraph on the set of vertices consisting of $v_0$ and its descendants.
-For a line bundle $F$, the $\phi$-stability inequality \eqref{Eqn: SymDefOfStability} for $\Gamma_{0}$ takes the form
+Suppose $v_0 \in \operatorname{Vert}(\Gamma)$ is a vertex.
+Define $\Gamma_0$ to be the complete subgraph of the dual graph $\Gamma_{C}$ with vertex set consisting of $v_0$ and its descendants (in the rooted spanning tree).
+For a sheaf $F$ that fails to be locally free at every edge not in $\Gamma$, the $\phi$-stability inequality \eqref{Eqn: SymDefOfStability} for $\Gamma_{0}$ takes the form